GEVIS1/node-js-restful-api/README.md

 Robinson, S. (2021, July 16).
 Encoding and Decoding Base64 Strings in Node.js.
 Stack Abuse.
 Retrieved October 5, 2022, from https://stackabuse.com/encoding-and-decoding-base64-strings-in-node-js/

+Au-Yeung, J. (2022, September 2).
+How to extending error class with TypeScript?
+The Web Dev.
+Retrieved October 11, 2022, from https://thewebdev.info/2022/05/12/how-to-extending-error-class-with-typescript/

 ## TODO:
 ### User:
 You will have three types of users: